samrocketman/Spacefarer/README.md

 - Ships cannot be captured
 - Critical story elements grant necessary outfits and ships as mission rewards

-# Credits

-Brought to you by Airhead and samrocketman on [Endless Sky discord][discord].

-Assistance and support was provided by the following discord users.
-A big thank you from us to the community.

-- Ferociousfeind
-- Hecter
-- Hurleveur
-- Saugia
-- Terin
-- Zitchas

 # Known issues

 - Outfits are not plunderable but cargo on a ship can still be plundered.
 This